stebz/stebz/README.md

 ## What is Stebz

-The main feature of Stebz is flexible test steps.
+The main feature of Stebz is flexible test steps:

 <!-- @formatter:off -->
 ```java